shenwei356/seqkit/doc/docs/usage.md

 compute message digest for all sequences in FASTA/Q files

 Attention:
-  1. Sequence headers and qualities are skipped, only sequences matter.
+  1. By default, sequence headers and qualities are skipped, only sequences matter.
+     Optionally, the sequence ID can be included with the flag -i/--include-id.
   2. The order of sequences records does not matter.
   3. Circular complete genomes are supported with the flag -c/--circular.
      - The same double-stranded genomes with different start positions or